rconan/crseo/active-optics/README.md

 ## Calibration

-`calib_m2.rs` performs the calibration of the M2 modes, the number of modes is set per default to 66, but it can be set with the environment variable `M2_N_MODE`
+`calib_m2.rs` performs the calibration of the M2 modes for a single segment.

+The segnent ID # and the number of modes is set in the script `src/config.rs` .

 ```
 cargo run --release --bin calib_m2